bluz71/platters/README.md

     client side for blankness in addition to traditional server-side validation.

-  * #### Turbolinks progress bar
+  * #### Turbolinks 5
     This Rails application uses Turbolinks for performant in-app page to page navigation.
-The Turbolinks progress bar has been enabled to provide visual feedback during such page navigation.
+The Turbolinks top-of-page progress bar is enabled to provide visual feedback for page navigation that takes longer than 500ms.

-  * #### Turbolinks transition cache
-    Load Turbolinks visited in-app pages from the internal transition cache.
-    This will result in near instant page loads, with later automatic page refresh if page changes have occurred.
+    Turbolinks also loads visited in-app pages from an internal transition cache, this will result in near instant page loads for cached pages, with later automatic page refresh if page changes have occurred.
+The transistion cache is disabled only for the randomized albums page due to a jarring effect with cover images.

   * #### PostgreSQL text search
     Artist and Album search both use the PostgreSQL `@@` text search operator which provides support for: English dictionary stemming, multi-word search, stop words, and fuzzy text search for misspellings.

+  * #### Auto-hide Flash messages
+    Flash messages, as seen during resource creation, deletion and modification, will automatically hide, then be removed after 4 seconds as well as being user dismissible.

 Why Rails?
 ----------